 - Human nature.
 Curiosity, it seems to be in human nature that we want to see what’s behind the skylight or roof edge.
 Often people put themselves into hazardous situations.

 Worker falls are not isolated incidents.
 If nothing were to change, incidents like these could happen again.
 The good news is that the problem that causes these incidents can very easily be resolved by implementing fall protection systems specifically designed for roofs.

 3 Ways You Can Mitigate Skylight Hazards with Fall Protection Systems for Roofs

 - Install load resistant skylight screens or covers that would resist a load or a fall.

 - Install a guardrail or barrier system to keep persons away from the hazard.

 - Move rooftop paver walkways to keep persons further away from the hazard if possible.

-The Skylight Defender serves as a load resistant skylight screen especially useful for pitched roofs.
-The SafetyRail 2000 non penetrating guardrails work well as temporary fall protection barriers for flat roofs.
+The Skylight Defender serves as a load-resistant skylight cover especially useful for pitched roofs.
+The SafetyRail 2000 non-penetrating roof guardrail systems work well as temporary fall protection systems for flat roofs.